 REBNY Financial Statements are most often used when dealing with the purchase and sale of co-op apartments because of the strict financial requirements imposed by NYC co-ops during the board application process.

-Co-op board rejections happen frequently in NYC, and the last thing you want is for the rejection to perhaps be a result of the buyer not necessarily passing all of the board’s financial requirements.
-Therefore, despite the invasiveness of the REBNY financial statement it’s actually in the potential buyer’s best interest to complete and submit this document.
+Co-op board rejections happen frequently in NYC, and the last thing you want is for the rejection to possibly be a result of not meeting all of the board’s financial requirements.
+It’s therefore in your best interest as a buyer to complete the REBNY Financial Statement even if you feel that it’s somewhat invasive.

-Working with an experienced buyer’s agent (who also offers you a buyer closing credit to save you money on the purchase) will help ensure that you are fully informed about the nuances and different requirements for each co-op before you’ve invested too much time in something which may not be the right fit.
+Working with an experienced buyer’s agent (who also offers you a buyer closing credit to save you money on the purchase) who can ascertain the nuances of each building can reduce your risk of a co-op board rejection.

-What are the instructions for completing a REBNY financial statement?
+Here are the instructions for completing each section of the REBNY Financial Statement.

 Under the assets section you will be asked to itemize and list all liquid and non-liquid assets for both yourself and any co-applicant (spouse, significant other, etc.).

-When a listing agent reviews the assets section of the REBNY financial statement, he or she will be looking to see if you have enough liquid assets to cover the following items:
+The listing agent who reviews your REBNY Financial Statement will be looking to see if you have enough liquid assets to cover the following items: